core-infra-svcs/terraform-provider-meraki/docs/data-sources/networks_group_policies.md

 Optional:

-- `patterns` (Set of String) A list of URL patterns that are allowed
+- `patterns` (List of String) A list of URL patterns that are allowed
 - `settings` (String) How URL patterns are applied.
 Can be 'network default', 'append' or 'override'.